anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 - Transaction is invalid regardless of the specific state
 - Transaction is executed (either with success or not) and the transaction counter is increased
-- Expiration block height has passed
+- Expiration time has passed

 The first condition satisfied will invalidate further executions of the same tx.

 The `expiration` parameter also justifies step 2 of the previous bullet points which states that if the validity checks fail only because of an insufficient balance to pay for fees than the transaction should be kept in mempool for a future execution.
 Without it, the transaction could be potentially executed at any future moment (provided that the counter is still valid), possibily going against the mutated interests of the submitter.
-With the expiration parameter, now, the submitter commits himself to accepting the execution of the transaction up to the specified block height: it's going to be his responsibility to provide a sensible value for this parameter.
+With the expiration parameter, now, the submitter commits himself to accepting the execution of the transaction up to the specified time: it's going to be his responsibility to provide a sensible value for this parameter.
 Given this constraint the transaction will be kept in memepool up until the expiration (since it would become invalid after that in any case), to prevent the mempool from increasing too much in size.

 This mechanism can also be applied to another scenario.
 Suppose a transaction was not propagated to the network by a node (or a group of colluding nodes).
 Now, this tx might be valid, but it doesn't get inserted into a block.
 Without an expiration, if the submitter doesn't submit any other transaction (which gets included in a block to increase the transaction counter), this tx can be replayed (better, applied, since it was never executed in the first place) at a future moment in time when the submitter might not be willing to execute it any more.

 Since the signer of the wrapper may be different from the one of the inner we also need to include this `expiration` field in the `WrapperCommit` struct, to prevent the signer of the wrapper from setting a lifetime which is in conflict with the interests of the inner signer.
 Note that adding a separate lifetime for the wrapper alone (which would require two separate checks) doesn't carry any benefit: a wrapper with a lifetime greater than the inner would have no sense since the inner would fail.
 Restricting the lifetime would work but it also means that the wrapper could prevent a valid inner transaction from being executed.
-We will then keep a single `expiration` field specifying the wrapper tx max block height (the inner one will actually be executed one block later because of the execution mechanism of Namada).
+We will then keep a single `expiration` field specifying the wrapper tx max time (the inner one will actually be executed one block later because of the execution mechanism of Namada).

 To prevent the signer of the wrapper from submitting the transaction to a different chain, the `ChainId` field should also be included in the commit.